01mf02/jq-lang-spec/spec.typ

 $ "empty"() := ({} | .[]) "as" var(x) | . $
 This definition ensures that $"empty"$ can be employed also as a path expression.

-This lowering is compatible with the semantics of the jq implementation, with one notable exception:
+The lowering in @tab:lowering is compatible with the semantics of the jq implementation, with one notable exception:
 In jq, Cartesian operations $f cartesian g$ would be lowered to
 $floor(g) "as" var(y') | floor(f) "as" var(x') | var(x) cartesian var(y)$, whereas we lower it to